 Each bottle contains 150 tablets and will last approximately 25 days.
 One bottle costs $38.95.
 Customers can purchase two bottles for a slight discount of $77.90.
 The company offers a one-year money back guarantee.

-If you're attempting to treat a child with ADHD you may decide that Bright Spark meets your needs.
+If you're dealing with a child who has ADHD you may decide that Bright Spark meets your needs.
 This product does not appear effective for adults suffering from ADHD.

 Tiple Complex Brain Tonic is an all-natural dissolvable tablet sold to improve concentration, memory, balance and mood for all ages.
 Natural Remedies claims that Triple Complex Brain Tonic helps support the brain and nervous system and lesson feelings of being on the "edge".
 The company claims that Triple Complex Brain Tonic helps users maintain a balance of cell salts.

 The main ingredients in Triple Complex Brain Tonic is a small list including kalium phosphate and natrium muriaticum.
 Like the small list of ingredients, Triple Complex Brain Tonic provides tiny tablets that will dissolve underneath the tongue.
 Users should take 2-4 tablets three times a day.
 One bottle contains 360 tablets, which should last one month.

 Most users see some benefit within a few days but for some it may take much longer.
 A one-month supply of Triple Complex Brain Tonic costs $32.95, making this one of lest expensive alternative products for ADHD relief on the market but not surprising as the ingredients are slim.

 The company does offer a one-year money back guarantee but we recommend a product with more product and more power.